Drag to Select

 }

-Our selection now works in all directions.
+Our selection rect is now being rendered in all directions without being reset.

 selectable area